EnumType/HomeSystem/README.md

 These instructions will get you a copy of the project up and running on your local machine to deploy the HomeSystem server.

 ### Prerequisites
-Before you download the HomeSystem you schould install the following sorftware to run this system:
+Before you download the HomeSystem you should install the following sorftware to run this system:
 - Oracle-JDK `sudo apt install default-jdk`
 - Oracle-JRE `sudo apt install default-jre`
 - Git `sudo apt install git`